Take My Breath Away: Jessica Simpson version

 American singer Jessica Simpson covered "Take My Breath Away" and released it as the third single from the album In This Skin in March 2004.
 Her version was produced by Billy Mann.
 Simpson chose to cover this song because she thought that it was the theme song of her relationship with her then-husband, Nick Lachey.

 Commercial performance

 "Take My Breath Away" reached number 20 on the Billboard Hot 100, as well as the top 10 on the Top 40 Tracks and Top 40 Mainstream charts.
-It also became another number-one single for Simpson on the Hot 100 Singles Sales chart.
 On November 7, 2005, the song was certified gold by the Recording Industry Association of America (RIAA).